mariamkg00/meds-freshcair-capstone/README.md

   * pred_prod_no_exit_2020-2045_field_start_year_revised.csv

 `analyze-parameters.R`
-This script conducts analysis and creates plots related to decline curve parameters.
+Analyzes decline curve parameters for oil production, projecting these parameters from historical data to forecast future production trends from 2020 to 2045.
+It cleans and processes parameter data, predicts future parameters using linear models, fills in missing field data with median values, and ultimately compiles and saves a comprehensive dataset of forecasted decline parameters for each field and start year.
 The output is used in v1 of the model, but not the final model.
 - Inputs:
   * crude_prod_x_field_revised.csv (from `crude_prod_x_field.R`)
   * fitted-parameters_field-start-year_yearly_entry.csv (from `decline_parameters_field_start_year.R`)